Hi, I'm Antonio 👋

 About

-I am a plant ecologist and remote sensing scientist, currently working as a Research Scientist in the Cavender-Bares Lab at Harvard University.
+I am a forest ecologist and remote sensing scientist, currently working as a Research Scientist in the Cavender-Bares Lab at Harvard University.

-I’m particularly focused on developing a deeper understanding of the ecological mechanisms to enable the observation and monitoring of forest biodiversity and its changes at various spatial and temporal scales.
-To accomplish my goal, my research adopts remotely sensed information as a means to gain insights into ecological processes that drive patterns of biodiversity and its changes, but most importantly, as a tool that facilitate a meaningful and scaled impact on the monitoring and management of forest diversity.
+I’m particularly focused on developing a deeper understanding of ecological mechanisms that enable the observation and monitoring of forest diversity and its changes at various spatial and temporal scales.
+To accomplish this goal, my research heavily uses AI/ML to bridge the gap between remotely sensed information and ecological processes that drive biodiversity patterns, but most importantly, as a tool that facilitate a meaningful and scaled impact on the monitoring and management of forest diversity.
 To this end, my research uses a combination of field, and remote observations, trait-plant collections, bioinformatics, and novel quantitative modeling approaches.

 I have had an multidisciplinary career, and because of that, sometimes it’s hard to describe myself in a single field.
-I have been working in fields such as geographic information systems, remote sensing, ecology, physiology, and modeling throughout my career.
+I have been working in fields such as geographic information systems, remote sensing, ecology, physiology, and modeling.
 All of that applied to 🌱🌳!

 I am always open to working-collaborating with people on my research topics.
 Therefore, do not hesitate to contact me.